rotunba/SSDBM-DSER/README.md

 - Each line corresponds to the line of test.rating, containing all positive items.
 - Each line is in the format: (userID,itemID)\t positiveItemID1\t positiveItemID2 ...

+Versions of dependencies that worked can be found in the requirements.txt file

-Last Update Date: March 10, 2019
+Last Update Date: May 20, 2019